mohsenrahmanikivi/libsegwayrmp_ros2/README.md

 # libsegwayrmp_ros2
-libsegwayrmp ros2, the segway platform library modified to work with ros2 humble
+libsegwayrmp ros2, the segway platform library modified to work with ros2 humble.
+It's derived from <code>libsegwayrmp</code> (https://github.com/utexas-bwi/libsegwayrmp.git)

 ## Use this with ros2
 - run <code>export COLCON_WS=/path/to/your/colcon_ws/</code> from the ros2 workspace
 - clone using <code>git clone https://github.com/utexas-bwi/libsegwayrmp_ros2.git</code>
-- use the <code>segwayrmp</code> folder as a ros2 package
+- use the <code>libsegwayrmp</code> folder as a ros2 package